AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 ];
 ```

 After the seed users are defined, we are now able to process them.
+The user details contain the role, or roles the user has, plus any potential specific permissions that are needed but not contained in the roles they are allocated.

-Let's start by looking at how we create the users without any roles and permissions.
+Let's start by looking at how we create the users, but ignore the roles and permissions until after the user is added to the system.

-The first part of the code loops through each user.

-It then saves the specified user's roles & additional permissions for later.

-The roles and permissions key/value pairs are then removed from the new user as they are not part of the user table structure.

 ```php
 foreach ($seedUsers as $newUser) {